 Migrate for Compute Engine allows you to monitor performance of VMs migrated to Google Cloud.
 This includes:

 - Graphs of migration performance (such as storage throughput and operation times) in Stackdriver Monitoring.

 - Alarms and events on the vSphere web client.

 Additionally, you can check the status of an individual VM by viewing its console log on either vSphere or the Migrate for Compute Engine Manager.

 Because your workloads run on Google Cloud, you have additional logging and monitoring features available, including:

-You can disable the the operations suite Monitoring and Logs in the Migrate for Compute Engine Manager.
-See Disabling the operations suite Monitoring.
+You can disable the Google Cloud's operations suite Monitoring and Logs in the Migrate for Compute Engine Manager.
+See Disabling Google Cloud's operations suite Monitoring.